No Child Left Inside® is comprised of many programs, including the following:

 The Great Park Pursuit, The Connecticut State Park Family Adventure

-Visit our Great Park Pursuit Family Adventure webpage to see photos from this year's events, and be sure to check out the Schedule and Rules to learn about eligibility requirements for the 2016 Great Park Pursuit!
+Visit our Great Park Pursuit Family Adventure webpage to see photos from last year's events, and be sure to check out the Schedule and Rules to learn about eligibility requirements for the 2016 Great Park Pursuit!

 The Great Park Pursuit 2012 Spring Sprint